Short Answer

 Contract Snapshot

-This market resolves to YES if the Pro Basketball Board of Governors votes to approve a new franchise before January 1, 2030; otherwise, it resolves to NO. The outcome is verified by the Governing League, and the market closes early if the event occurs, or by January 1, 2030, at 10:00 AM EST. Payout is projected 30 minutes after closing.
+The market resolves to Yes if the Pro Basketball Board of Governors approves a new franchise before January 1, 2030; otherwise, it resolves to No. The outcome is verified from the Governing League (NBA.com).
+The market will close early if the approval occurs, but if it does not, it will close by January 1, 2030, at 10:00 AM EST.

 Available Contracts